Frankjacobslab/fusion-transcripts/README.md

 2. Align Reads to Fusion Transcript Junction Sequences:
    - Takes fusion transcripts identified by FusionCatcher and maps supporting reads to the junction sequences using Bowtie2 as a custom reference.
-   - This step uses three different scripts to accommodate the naming conventions of specific datasets:
+   - This step uses two different scripts to accommodate the naming conventions of specific datasets:
      - bowtie2_alignment_mayo.py: Designed for the Mayo RNA sequencing study.
      - bowtie2_alignment_hipsci.py: Designed for the HipSci RNA sequencing dataset.
-     - bowtie2_alignment_hipsci_controls.py: For the HipSci control dataset.
    - Steps performed by these scripts:
      - Align reads to indexed fusion transcripts using Bowtie2.
      - Convert SAM to BAM files, sort, and index them.